-- Associate of Science in Business Administration - Associate of Science in Criminal Justice • - Associate of Science in Microsoft Office User Specialist . - Associate of Science in Network Administration
+Associate of Science in Business Administration Associate of Science in Criminal Justice Associate of Applied Science in Network Administration Associate of Associate of Science in Paralegal/Legal Assisting 96 Quarter Credit Units Associate of Associate of Science in Paralegal/Legal Assisting 96 Quarter Credit Units

 Instruction is in residence with the facility occupancy level accommodating 400 students at any one time.
-California statute requires that students, who successfully complete courses of study, be awarded appropriate degrees verifying the fact.

-Prospective students are encouraged to visit the physical facilities of the school and to discuss personal educational occupational plans with school personnel prior to enrolling or signing enrollment agreements.
+Prospective enrollees are encouraged to visit the physical facilities of the school and to discuss personal educational occupational plans with school personnel prior to enrolling or signing enrollment agreements.

-This catalog is the official announcement of the programs, requirements, and regulations of Everest College.
+This catalog is the official announcement of the programs, requirements, and regulations of Parks College.
 Students enrolling in the College are subject to the provisions stated herein and therefore should read this catalog carefully.
 Students are responsible for knowing the rules, regulations, and policies of the College and enrollment constitutes an agreement by the student to abide by them.
 Failure to read this catalog does not excuse students from the requirements and regulations described herein.

-Everest College reserves the right to (1) change any provisions or requirements, including fees, at any time and (2) require a student to withdraw from the College for cause at any time.
+Parks College reserves the right to: 1) change any provisions or requirements, including fees, at any time, and 2) require a student to withdraw from the College for cause at any time.
 The College reserves the right to substitute equivalent classes within each diploma or degree program.
 It may add or delete programs of study.
-Further, the College reserves the right to add or delete courses from published programs of study.
+Further, the College reserves the right to add or delete courses from the published programs of study.

-Admission to Everest College shall be based on merit, and there shall be no discrimination by race, color, creed, religion, sex, national origin, or sexual orientation.
+Admission to Parks College shall be based on merit, and there shall be no discrimination by race, color, creed, religion, sex, national origin, or sexual orientation.

 Persons seeking to resolve problems or complaints should first contact the instructor in charge.
-Requests for further action may be made to the academic dean or school president.
+Requests for further action may be made to the Academic Dean or College President.
 Complaints not resolved within thirty days may be directed to: